-These Details About 'Haunting Of Hill House' Season 2 Promise A Scarier Story
+The 'Haunting Of Hill House' Season 2 Is "Much Scarier Than Season 1"

 As if the Bent-Neck Lady was not already horrifying enough, it sounds like the Haunting of Hill House creator has something even more nightmare-inducing in store for fans in the upcoming second season.
 The new ghost story will move out of Hill House and into Bly Manor with an entirely new cast of characters, and showrunner Mike Flanagan dropped some new details about The Haunting of Hill House Season 2 in an interview with film blog Birth.Movies.Death that will have horror fans pumped for the anthology series' return.